Deepak Verma

-Deepak Verma MBE (b.
-11 February 1969) is a British actor, writer and television/film producer of Indian Punjabi descent and Hindu heritage.
+Deepak Verma MBE (born 11 February 1969) is a British actor, writer and television/film producer of Indian Punjabi descent and Hindu heritage.
 His role as market-stall trader Sanjay Kapoor in long-running BBC One soap opera EastEnders brought him to the attention of UK mainstream viewers.

 Career

 Verma trained at the Central School of Speech and Drama.
 He made his television debut in the Scottish detective series Taggart in 1992.
 However, he is best known for his portrayal of the adulterous gambler Sanjay Kapoor in the popular BBC soap opera EastEnders (1993–1998).
 During his time on the show, Verma's character was central to many explosive storylines, including the breakdown of his marriage to Gita (Shobu Kapoor), caused by his extramarital affair with her sister, as well as being falsely accused of her suspected murder.
 The couple eventually left Walford together in the midst of press scandal.

 Since leaving EastEnders in 1998, Verma has set up his own film and television production company, Pukkanasha Films.
-The company's mission is to develop and produce a slate of innovative, offbeat, fresh and vibrant feature films by drawing on diverse cultural backgrounds, particularly Indian and western.